simonberner/git-workshop/README.md

-# Git Like A Pro For Beginners
+# Git Like A Pro For Beginners / Git Foundations

 **Disclaimer**
 This workshop covers by far not all the nuances which Git offers.
 The intention of this workshop is to